-Upon the closing of this offering, pursuant to our Rights Agreement, the holders of 8,383,000 shares of our common stock, or their transferees, will be entitled to certain rights with respect to the registration of the offer and sale of their shares under the Securities Act, subject to the terms of the lock-up agreements described under "-Lock-Up Arrangements" above.
+Upon the closing of this offering, pursuant to our Rights Agreement, the holders of 7,728,000 shares of our common stock (including common stock issuable upon conversion of our non-voting common stock), or their transferees, will be entitled to certain rights with respect to the registration of the offer and sale of their shares under the Securities Act, subject to the terms of the lock-up agreements described under "-Lock-Up Arrangements" above.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act immediately on the effectiveness of the registration.
 Any sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock.
 See "Description of Capital Stock-Registration Rights" for additional information.